-Education and Knowledge Function, Full Professor
+Research and Education Function, Full Professor

 Stéphane Kluser holds a Masters degree in Environmental Sciences from the University of Geneva with a specialization in geographic information systems (GIS) and remote sensing.
 He is responsible for the Geneva Water Hub’s communications as well as information management.
 His work includes the creation of monthly water maps, content management for the online platform and handling the Hub’s presence on social media networks.
 Access full biography on the dedicated University of Geneva webpage.